raspberrypilearning/fart-detector/worksheet2.md

 - `0` = `GPIO 22` OFF
 - `1` = `GPIO 23` ON

-If we do a logical [and](http://en.wikipedia.org/wiki/Bitwise_operation#AND) between `bitwise` and the value of the bit position, we can test to see if a bit is set to `1` or not.
-It works by comparing the bit positions of both numbers; if they are `1` in both then the answer will also be `1`, otherwise it's `0`.
+If we do a logical [and operation](http://en.wikipedia.org/wiki/Bitwise_operation#AND) between `bitwise` and the value of the bit position, we can test to see if a bit is set to `1` or not.
+It works by comparing the bit positions of both numbers: if they are `1` in both then the answer will also be `1`, otherwise it's `0`.

 For example, testing the number 5 for the first bit (LSB):